List of returning characters in Kamen Rider Zi-O: Goro Yura

 Also returning from Kamen Rider Ryuki, Goro Yura (由良 吾郎, Yura Gorō) is the loyal servant of the super-lawyer Shuichi Kitaoka, who fought in the original Rider War as Kamen Rider Zolda (仮面ライダーゾルダ, Kamen Raidā Zoruda).
 Due to his boss being diagnosed with cancer, Goro took his place in the battle and ended up being killed by Kitaoka's rival, Asakura.
 When the Rider War was averted, Goro and Kitaoka were revived.

-During the events of Rider Time: Ryuki, Goro was drafted into the second Rider War as Kamen Rider Zolda since Kitaoka had passed away by this time.
+During the events of Rider Time: Ryuki, Goro was drafted into the second Rider War as Kamen Rider Zolda since Kitaoka had died by this time.
 Per his late boss' final wish, Goro at first feigned loyalty to Asakura before eventually attacking him once he got the opportunity.
 However, he died from injuries sustained during the resulting fight.